 - You will be either put under a general anaesthetic or a sedative.
 This is administered intravenously.

 - The doctor will then insert the cystoscope through your urethra.
-Once he makes sure that you are not under any pain, he will carefully push the cystoscope into your urethra.
+Once he makes sure you are not in pain, he will carefully push the cystoscope into your urethra.
 For most procedures, the urologist uses the smallest cystoscopy possible.
-But in case he needs a tissue sample or needs to remove a tumor, small surgical tools are passed into the bladder.
+But in case he needs a tissue sample or needs to remove a tumour, small surgical tools are passed into the bladder.

 - Your bladder will be filled with a sterile liquid for better visibility.
-Using the special camera at the tip of the cystoscope, the urologist will be able to see the inside of your bladder.
+Using the special camera at the tip of the cystoscope, the urologist can see the inside of your bladder.

 Signs and symptoms of a serious complication

-Call an expert doctor from Bizrahmed or go to the nearest emergency center if you experience the following signs after cystoscopy in Dubai:
+Call an expert doctor from Bizrahmed or go to the nearest emergency centre if you experience the following signs after cystoscopy in Dubai:

 - An inability to urinate after cystoscopy.